GoloByte/BookService/README.md

 - integration test
   - using profile "test"
-  - controller test using spring rest client
+  - real rest controller test using spring rest client
   - controller test using MockMvc
   - use H2 in-memory database
   - use @Transactional in H2 Database tests to rollback database after test execution